 We don’t expect everyone to pull up all their carpeting and replace it with tile, laminate, or hardwood.
 If you’re having serious allergy or asthma problems, however, carpeting could be a major culprit.
 Whenever you can, opt for a smooth surface floor over any sort of carpeting.
 If you miss the softness, use area rugs.
 They’re easier to clean because you can take them outside once a week and beat the dust out of them.

 Switch from the mid-grade HVAC filters to those with MERV ratings over 10.
 Higher MERV ratings trap smaller dust particulates than lower ones.
 If you’ve got an older HVAC system, call one of our technicians to your house to make sure your AC can handle pulling air through a more tightly woven air filter.

 When dust gets into your HVAC system, it affects how well the system runs.
 Just like your sinuses don’t work as well when they’re clogged with a dust allergy, the equipment has a harder time running if it’s got dust and dirt inside it.

 Unfortunately, dust is part of life, and since its main sources are dry human skin, pets, and fabrics, we’ll never be able to eliminate it.
 But that doesn’t mean you have to live with tons of it.
-Schedule one of our One Source Heating and Cooling technicians to do maintenance on your HVAC system, recommend filters, and help you sort out your IAQ.
+Schedule one of our One Source Heating, Cooling & Electrical technicians to do maintenance on your HVAC system, recommend filters, and help you sort out your IAQ.
 Call us at (205) 509-1929.